interviews with Catholic theologians and scholars on the "treasures hidden" in the masculinity and femininity of each culture

 - Dr. Pia de Solenni, SThD

-In January 2018, Jennifer Miller spoke to the priests of the Archdiocese of Oklahoma City at our Spring Clergy Days on the topic of “Incarnate Love / Approaching Gender Theory, a Theology of Masculinity and Femininity.”
+In January 2018, Jennifer Morel spoke to the priests of the Archdiocese of Oklahoma City at our Spring Clergy Days on the topic of “Incarnate Love / Approaching Gender Theory, a Theology of Masculinity and Femininity.”

 In her presentations, Jennifer described Man as the Bridegroom, Woman as the Bride, and how Sacred Scripture helps us understand their complementary roles, taking into account the particular gifts and talents of each man and woman.
 Our priests found her presentations informative as she offered insights that would be helpful in their ministry.

 I hope Jennifer continues her exploration of these topics and encourage others to support her in her research.

 In the midst of a culture struggling to understand the identity inherent to the human person, Dr. Morel is a light shining in the darkness.
 As her student, her research has proven to be invaluable in my own formation and in that of the students I teach each day.

 The deepest longing of people today is to understand who they are before God.
 Dr. Miller's research will be a profound gift to the Church in formulating a response to the current cultural questions surrounding what it means to be male and female created in God's image.

 -Mrs. Jennifer Prather, St. Joseph's Academy, Baton Rouge, Professor of Theology

 At this moment in history, questions regarding the meaning of gender identity and sexual difference beg for an informed and careful response from the Church.
 This response will require the work of faithful and fearless theologians who are willing to listen carefully to the hard questions and draw on the resources of the Catholic Tradition to propose serious responses.